Divorce and Separation

 Can I get a divorce?

-To apply for a divorce in England or Wales, you need to meet the following conditions:
+To apply for a divorce in England and Wales, you need to meet the following conditions:

 - you’ve been married for over 12 months